Eason-hung/clara-agx-colonoscopy-demo/README.md

 2. Please follow the steps in the jupyter notebook unet_Kvasir_SEG, you will need to set some env variables (such as wokspace path, data path).
 3. You will export your model file as .etlt file at the end of the notebook, then we are going to deploy the file on Xavier with deepstream.

-## Inferencing the models with Nvidida Deepstream 5.1 (the steps here need to be run on Clara AGX Xavier/Jetson Xavier)
+## Inferencing the models with Nvidida Deepstream 5.1 (the steps here need to be run on Clara AGX/Jetson Xavier)
 ![image](https://github.com/Eason-hung/clara-agx-colonoscopy-demo/blob/main/pipeline.JPG)
 ### Building models
 Currently, TLT Unet model needs to be converted to TRT engine in order to run deepstream apps.